tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 {{!RFC4162}}, {{!RFC6347}}, {{!RFC5932}}, {{!RFC5288}}, {{!RFC6209}}, {{!RFC6367}},
 {{!RFC8422}}, {{!RFC5289}}, {{!RFC4785}}, {{!RFC4279}}, {{!RFC5487}}, {{!RFC6655}}, {{!RFC7905}} and {{!RFC5469}} to remediate the above problems.

+{{RFC9325}} contains the latest IETF recommendations for users of the TLS protocol (and specifically, TLS 1.2) and this document supersedes it in several points. {{update-9325}} details the exact differences.
+All other recommendations of the BCP document remain valid.

 ## Requirements

 {::boilerplate bcp14}